tomaslibal/cppToolkit/README.md

 ### Binary search

 A templated binary search function which can be parameterized with the type of the array in which the lookup is performed.

+### Find pivot in a sorted array

+Assumes an ascending order sorting.
+Let a = [6, 7, 8, 1, 2].
+Then the number 1 at index 4 (assuming a zero indexed array)
+is the pivot in this array.

+This is implemented as `cpptoolkit::findpivot(int* arr, int len)`.

 ### Binary Tree Traversal